Prateek-Wayne/Weather-App/README.md

 This is a weather application built with Next.js, Tailwind CSS, and Jotai for state management.
 It uses the OpenWeatherMap API to fetch weather data.

+## 🚀 Live Demo

+The application is deployed and can be accessed at https://weather-app-nine-gamma-44.vercel.app/

 ## 🌟 Features

 - Fetch and display weather data from the OpenWeatherMap API